mflx/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-**Digital Product Manager** and **Organizational Coach** with 20 years of experience in the Berlin start-up world.
+I’m a **Digital Product Manager** and **Organizational Consultant** with a proven track record of over 15 years in Berlin’s start-up ecosystem.
+Loves building innovative products that add real value, and cultivating motivated teams around them.

-Things I do:
+Things I currently do:

-* Building an international digital health platform with Curalie / Fresenius Group
+* Building an international digital health platform with Curalie / Fresenius Group (until 3/2024)
 * Consulting scaling organizations and teams in Product Management and Innovation
-* [Business Coaching (ICF)](businesscoach) for individuals in Product, Tech and Innovation
+* [Business Coaching (ICF)](businesscoach) and sparring for individuals in Product, Tech and Innovation

 Interested in finding out [more about me](credentials/aboutme)?